The Metcalf Foundation creates meaningful change by:

 Shannon Litzenberger, independent artist / advocate

-Hannah Evans, Director, Municipal Programs and Education Branch, Ministry of Municipal Affairs and Housing
+Hannah Evans, Director, Building and Development Branch, Ministry of Municipal Affairs

 Matt Galloway, Host, Metro Morning on CBC Radio One